 Hopewell Township, Cumberland County, NJ

-OSI approved a grant for $57,600 to the New Jersey Conservation Foundation (NJCF) to acquire an agricultural easement on the 48-acre Adamucci Farm in Hopewell Township Cumberland County.
-The Adamucci farm is located on an elevated bluff overlooking a tidal marsh less than a quarter-mile from the Cohansey River.
-The properly lies in a scenic area of the north shore of the Cohansey known as Dutch Neck which includes an assemblage of 20 high quality farms and will become part a greenway along the Cohansey.
-The Adamucci farm is a highly visible property protecting the undeveloped view shed from the Cohansey River.
-It is part of a landscape mosaic of farms and woodlands that along the river which provides wildlife habitat for bald eagles, osprey, and state-listed grassland birds, migratory shorebirds and other wildlife.
-Other preserved open space in the project area includes the Cohansey River Wildlife Management Area and lands associated with the PSEG Estuary Enhancement Program.
+In 2012, the New Jersey Conservation Foundation acquired an agricultural easement on the 48-acre Adamucci Farm with a $57,800 OSI grant.
+The farm is located on an elevated bluff overlooking a tidal marsh on the scenic north shore of Cohansey River, known as Dutch Neck and includes 20 high- quality farms that will be part a greenway along the river.
+The Adamucci farm is part of a landscape mosaic of farms and woodlands along the river which provides wildlife habitat for bald eagles, osprey, and state-listed grassland birds, migratory shorebirds and other wildlife.

-NJCF has received additional funding required for preservation of the Adamucci Farm through a federal Farm and Ranchland Preservation Program (FRPP) grant and County of Cumberland farmland preservation funds obtained from State Agriculture Development Committee (SADC).
-OSI funding thorough the Bayshore-Highlands Fund helped leverage the Cumberland County share which will allow Cumberland County to preserve other additional farms in the area.
+NJCF received additional funding required for preservation of the Adamucci Farm through a federal Farm and Ranchland Preservation Program grant and County of Cumberland Farmland Preservation Funds obtained from State Agriculture Development Committee.
+OSI funding thorough the Bayshore-Highlands Fund helped leverage the Cumberland County share.

 The Nature Conservancy